valitas/Pardus-Sweetener/README.md

  * Clocks for different game "ticks", a la Pardus Clock
  * Links to attack and trade with other ships in the nav screen
  * Links to bulletin board, black market, etc. in the nav screen
+ * Highlighting of the path that the ship will take to a tile
+ * Highlighting of names of interest on the online list

 Credits and legal notices
 -------------------------